Pedro Nunes: Cosmology

 He was probably the last major mathematician to make relevant improvements to the ptolemaic system (a geocentric model describing the relative motion of the Earth and Sun).
-However, this lost importance because Copernicus introduced his heliocentric system theory around the same time.
+With time, in a slow and complex process, the geocentric model was replaced by the heliocentric system proposed by Nicolaus Copernicus.
 Nunes knew Copernicus' work but referred only briefly to it in his published works, with the purpose of correcting some mathematical errors.

 Most of Nunes' achievements were possible because of his profound understanding of spherical trigonometry and his ability to transpose Ptolemy's adaptations of Euclidean geometry to it.

 Inventions

 Nunes worked on several practical nautical problems concerning course correction as well as attempting to develop more accurate devices to determine a ship's position.

-He created the nonius to improve the astrolabe's accuracy.
-This consisted of a number of concentric circles traced on the astrolabe and dividing each successive one with one fewer divisions than the adjacent outer circle.
+He created the nonius to improve instrument (such as the quadrant (instrument)) accuracy.
+This consisted of a number of concentric circles traced on the instrument and dividing each successive one with one fewer divisions than the adjacent outer circle.
 Thus the outermost quadrant would comprise 90° in 90 equal divisions, the next inner would have 89 divisions, the next 88 and so on.
 When an angle was measured, the circle and the division on which the alidade fell was noted.
 A table was then consulted to provide the exact measure.

 The nonius was used by Tycho Brahe, who considered it too complex.
 The method inspired improved systems by Christopher Clavius and Jacob Curtius.
 These were eventually improved further by Pierre Vernier in 1631, which reduced the nonius to the Vernier scale that includes two scales, one of them fixed and the other movable.
 Vernier himself used to say that his invention was a perfected nonius and for a long time it was known as the “nonius”, even in France.
 In some languages, the Vernier scale is still named after Nunes, for example nonieskala in Swedish.

 Pedro Nunes also worked on some mechanics problems, from a mathematical point of view.